Augustus Pugin

 Augustus Welby Northmore Pugin (Note: Augustus Welby Northmore Pugin variously abbreviated his name during his lifetime, and others since, as A.W.N.
 Pugin, A.W.
 Pugin, and Augustus Pugin.) (/ˈpjuːdʒɪn/ PEW-jin; 1 March 1812 – 14 September 1852) was an English architect, designer, artist and critic with French and Swiss origins.
 He is principally remembered for his pioneering role in the Gothic Revival style of architecture.
-His work culminated in designing the interior of the Palace of Westminster in Westminster, London, and its clock tower, the Elizabeth Tower (formerly St. Stephen's Tower), which houses the bell known as Big Ben.
+Among his best-known work is the interior and clock tower of the Palace of Westminster, the meeting place of the Parliament of the United Kingdom.
 Pugin designed many churches in England, and some in Ireland and Australia.
 He was the son of Auguste Pugin, and the father of Edward Welby Pugin, Cuthbert Welby Pugin, and Peter Paul Pugin, who continued his architectural and interior design firm as Pugin & Pugin.